mongodb/docs/source/administration/configuration.rst

   database with untrusted clients.
 This option may affect database performance.

-- :setting:`cpu` forces :program:`mongod` to periodically report CPU
+- :setting:`cpu` forces :program:`mongod` to report the percentage of
-   utilization I/O wait in the logfile.
-Use this in combination with or addition to tools such as :program:`iostat`, :program:`vmstat`, or :program:`top` to provide insight into the state of the system in context of the log.

-TODO: This setting doesn't actually work as explained.
-See here: https://jira.mongodb.org/browse/CS-2260?focusedCommentId=86579&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-86579
+   the last interval spent in :term:`write-lock`.
+The interval is typically 4 seconds, and each output line in the log includes both the actual interval since the last report and the percentage of time spent in write lock.